numberformat/GitCubeTest/README.md

 ## Local build (Docker only)

 Requirements: Docker Desktop (or Docker Engine).
+The build runs in a container and auto-builds the local image as needed.

 If you use the GitHub setup wizard, your token is saved to `~/.scadpipeline` on your host.
 When creating a classic PAT, use minimal scopes: